 Being the third month of the year, we’re following up our article on the Third Step of AA/NA with an article on the Third Tradition.
 While Tradition Three may not be entirely connected to the Second Tradition, it does actually correlate to the First Tradition in a few major ways.
-While Tradition One is all about group unity, Tradition Three helps establish one of the basic principles that keeps this unity intact.
+While Tradition One is all about group unity, Tradition Three helps establish one of the basic principles that keep this unity intact.
 And if groups are following the Second Tradition as they should, the Third Tradition should never suffer in any group.

 The Third Step and Third Tradition do not necessarily line up perfectly with one another, but that is not to say that they do not share their own much looser bond.
 Those who take Step Three must give up their willpower, following through on Step One and Step Two in admitting their powerlessness and turning to a spiritual remedy for help.
 The Third Tradition applies to all who have demonstrated the willingness to do this themselves, and as such it might be said that Tradition Three thrives on the completion of the first three steps.

-With that said, Tradition Three is like any other of the Twelve Traditions in that there are some who have differing interpretations of how it should be enacted within various home groups.
+With that said, Tradition Three is like any other of the Twelve Traditions in that there are some who have different interpretations of how it should be enacted within various home groups.
 This is mentioned in the Third Tradition’s corresponding chapter in the 12&12 (the informal name given to the AA book Twelve Steps and Twelve Traditions).
 But we’ll get to that a bit later.
 For now, we should explain just what the Third Tradition states and what it means on a basic level.
 Once this is understood, we can discuss various interpretations and how you can utilize Tradition Three in your everyday life.

 What Is Tradition Three?